-- Keep the site clean and dry. - You may remove the dressing or bandage 24 hours after your procedure. - After you remove the dressing, gently clean the site with mild soap and water.
+- Keep the catheter site clean and dry. - You may remove the dressing or bandage 24 hours after your procedure. - After you remove the dressing, gently clean the site with mild soap and water.
 Do not scrub or rub the area.
-Gently pat dry with a clean towel.

-- You may shower the day after your procedure, but do not take a bath, sit in a hot tub, or go swimming for 5 days. - For the next 3 days, check for signs of infection.
-Call the cardiologist who did your procedure if you have: - Redness at the site - Fever higher than 101.5°F (38.6°C) - Drainage from the site - You may have a bruise where the catheter was inserted.
+Gently pat dry with a clean towel. - You may shower the day after your procedure, but do not take a bath, sit in a hot tub, or go swimming for 5 days. - For the next 3 days, check for signs of infection.
+Call the cardiologist who did your procedure if you have: - Redness at the catheter site - Fever higher than 101.5°F (38.6°C) - Drainage from the site - You may have a bruise where the catheter was inserted.
 This is normal.
-The bruise may spread down your neck over the next day.
+The bruise may spread down your neck or the limb of the puncture site over the next day.
 It may take 2 to 3 weeks for the bruise to go away.